 Third, provide some details and information regarding the rental application process for applicants passing the pre-screening interview.
 Applicants will need to know information about how online rental applications and documentation will be collected, any deadlines that need to be adhered to and when they will be able to personally view the property.
 Also, any information regarding when a final decision will be made and how successful candidates will be notified.

-Applicants who pass your pre-screening process typically If you’re unsure of what a rental application consists of, we’d recommend to check out this resource.
+Applicants who pass your pre-screening process typically make good renters.
+If you’re unsure of what a rental application consists of, we’d recommend checking out this resource.